 Fire festivals are common to many races and cultures throughout the world.
 Although the UK tradition has in recent centuries become associated with Guy Fawkes.
 The use of fire and the burning of effigies in the autumn are arrived at from separate historical strands.
-There still exist celebrations where fire is the most important element than fireworks, and there are parts of the South East where the effigy is unlikely to be Guy Fawkes but may be a contemporary figure from public life (see Bonfire Societies).
+There still exist celebrations where the fire is the most important element than fireworks, and there are parts of the South East where the effigy is unlikely to be Guy Fawkes but maybe a contemporary figure from public life (see Bonfire Societies).

 The Scots, in particular, are noted for their celebrations of New Year, sometimes on January 11th (New Year before the 1660 calendar change) and often with fire, fireworks or torchlight processions.
 Edinburgh’s fireworks display is a New Year highlight.